FAIR-Chem/fairchem/docs/core/install.md

 ## Development install

-If you plan to make contributions you will need to clone (for windows user please see next section) the repo and install `fairchem-core` in editable mode with dev dependencies,
+If you plan to make contributions you will need to fork and clone (for windows user please see next section) the repo, set up the environment, and install from source.
+`fairchem-core` in editable mode with dev dependencies,
 ```bash